hashicorp/packer/website/source/docs/builders/triton.html.md

 ### Optional:

 - `triton_url` (string) - The URL of the Triton cloud API to use.
-If omitted it will default to the URL of the Joyent Public cloud.
+If omitted it will default to the `us-sw-1` region of the Joyent Public cloud.
 If you are using your own private Triton installation you will have to supply the URL of the cloud API of your own Triton installation.

 - `triton_key_material` (string) - Path to the file in which the private key of `triton_key_id` is stored.
 For example `~/.ssh/id_rsa`.
 If this is not